eleda77/eleda77.github.io/docs/vocab_list.md

 **sclerotic** - becoming rigid and unresponsive; losing the ability to adapt

+**scouse** - a baked dish or stew made usually with meat and hardtack; the dialect spoken in Liverpool, England

 **scritter** - I think Pratchett just made this up

 **scrim** - a thing that conceals or obscures something